 It seems the CCJL is critical of a recent decision by that state's Supreme Court, Volunteers of America Colorado Branch v.
 Gardenswartz, 242 P.3d 1080 (Colo.
-2010), because that case would apparently allow a plaintiff in a currently pending to seek as medical expenses an amount six times the amount actually expended on his behalf.
+2010), because that case would apparently allow a plaintiff in a currently pending action to seek as medical expenses an amount six times the amount actually expended on his behalf.
 The discrepancy stems from the difference between the amount billed for medical treatment and the amount that the treater accepts in settlement of the bill.
 Although the Volunteers of America case turns on the interpretation of Colorado statutes and the CCJL article concerns a proposed amendment to the Colorado statutes that would overturn that result, the subject of the case, the collateral source rule, is of interest to tort reformers, lawyers, judges, and other shapers of public policy all over the country.

 In Illinois, the collateral source rule was recently explained (and reaffirmed) in Wills v.
 Foster, 229 Ill.2d 393, 892 N.E.2d 1018 (2008).
 In Wills, the Illinois Supreme Court explained (229 Ill.2d at 399):